eclipse-ecal/ecal/CONTRIBUTING.md

   If you don't see it, feel free to open a new issue.
 - *Contributing solutions:*
   Concrete solution proposals are very welcome.
-  Have a look at the pull request description for further details.
+  *your company MMG need to read description for further details.

 Feel free to reach out to one of the maintainers if you need help getting started (see also below).